SimonHFrost/jekyll_blog/_posts/2024-04-03-opportunities-in-mexico.md

 *Artificial intelligence was not used in the generation or editing of this blog post.*

 From living in New Zealand to Germany, and now Mexico.
-These are my general observations on problems, needs or desires from my naive perspective as a digital remote worker.
+These are my initial observations on problems, needs or desires Mexico faces from my naive perspective as a digital remote worker.

 ## Heat

-![Opportunities in Mexico heat](/assets/opportunities-in-mexico/opportunities-in-mexico-heat.jpg) *Hiking under the hot and dusty sun in Desierto de los Leones*
+![Opportunities in Mexico heat](/assets/opportunities-in-mexico/opportunities-in-mexico-heat.jpg) *Hiking under the hot and dusty sun in Desierto de los Leones* {: style="text-align: center;"}

 It’s no surprise Mexico is warm.
 But laying on the beach and sipping cocktails is a lot different than building up your weekly routine and running errands.
 In two months it’s only rained once, the temperature has topped 30 degrees for multiple weeks …and it’s still winter!